 We really enjoyed our stay at our little coastal getaway and were pleased with the VRBO.
 It was well-appointed and surrounded by pines and dense greenery.
 I had some of the best sleep I’ve had in the U.S so far right here, and incidentally, so did Noe.
 Which is a good thing, given that his packable crib was just a few feet from our bed inset into the closet.
 And yes, we did bring his very own bed with him from Laos.

-We’ve been very happy with our compact Guava Family Lotus Travel crib and bring it everywhere with us — literally.
+We’ve been very happy with our compact travel crib (Guava Family) and bring it everywhere with us — literally.
 It’s been on every one of the 18 flights we’ve taken with Noe to date (packable cribs and strollers travel at no additional charge on most airlines), it’s been on buses and boats, taxis and tuk tuks, and is the only bed Noe’s spent his nights in since he was three weeks old.
 Noe’s life is full of more inconsistency than most kids his age, so we try to give him consistency where we can.
 No matter where in the world the day takes him, he can rest assured that his head will always land on the same sheets…at least for now.

 Friday morning, we headed down to Heceta Beach (near the venerable Driftwood Shores Resort) and got a more traditional Oregon Coast experience.